OUCyf/OUCyf.github.io/blog/2022/02/22-html-css.md

 +++
+title = "Html and css"
-title = "About This Website &ndash; Template" descr = """
+descr = """
-    How to use HTML CSS Javascript in Franklin.jl with Julia.
+    how to use html and css.
     """
-tags = ["website","html","css","javascript","julia","franklin-jl"]
+tags = ["html","css"]
 +++